arxaqapi/takun.org/content/blog/dynamic-programming.md

 Beautiful, isn't it?

 Well not really, the runtime complexity of this algorithm is horrible.
-For each call or $F$ we do two additional calls most of the time.
+For each call of $F$ we do two additional calls most of the time.
 This gives the horrendus looking asymptotic complexity of $O(2^n)$ .

 If we dissect the execution of our algorithm for $n=4$ we have the following calls being made.